Vincent-Projects/100DaysOfCode/logprogress.md

 I built a simple drop down menu.
 I'm proud of the hover effect on the list items.
 But I struggle a lot with animation.

 Link to my work : https://codepen.io/crysyrood/pen/NWNMzzx?editors=1100

+# 2020, September 15
+I took 2 days off and enjoy width my family, and today i'm back full of energy.
+I made a simple todo app with HTML / CSS / JS.
+I tried to make animations.
+And i make a loading bar.
+The more i code, the more i want to code.
+I have made a list of litle project i can make, and tomorow i will continue with Nodejs ( i'm more backend ^^ ).

+Link to my work https://codepen.io/crysyrood/pen/rNerxMP